Updated On December 14, 2020

 What were you doing before the garbage disposal started to hum?
 Were you trying to chop up leftovers from dinner?
 Humming indicates that there is still power running through the disposal, but something is jamming the motor.
 All it takes is one large piece of food to clog both the blades and the motor completely.

 Grab a flashlight and peek down the sink.
 Can you see anything inside?
 If so, then you need to retrieve it.
-But don’t stick your hand down the drain so quickly.
-You’re dealing with water, electricity, and sharp blades—a dangerous and deadly combination.
+Power off your garbage disposal first.
+Don’t stick your hand down the drain so quickly.
+You are dealing with water, electricity, and sharp blades—a dangerous and deadly combination.
 Unless you want to risk electrocution or stitches, you need to take the proper precautions.

 What happens if you shove too much food down the garbage disposal?
-It stops working.
-You may still hear the unit try to turn on, but until it cools down, the motor will just hum.
+It stops working and starts humming.
+You may still hear the unit try to turn on, but until it cools down, the garbage disposal motor will just hum.
 Garbage disposals are small, and they overheat easily.
 The only way to resolve this problem is with time.

-You can prevent overheating by limiting how much food you put down the sink at once.
+You can prevent garbage disposal humming and overheating by limiting how much food you put down the sink at once.
 Only do small batches at a time.
-Yes, it will take you longer to clean up your mess, but you won’t have to worry about a broken disposal.
+Yes, it will take you longer to clean up your mess, but you won’t have to worry about broken disposal.
 You can also run cold water when using the unit to keep the motor cool.

 You can prevent a tripped breaker by limiting how much stress you put on the system.
 However, if the kitchen breaker continues to trip, you may need an electrician to rewire or update the circuit panel.

 Sometimes the reason for humming is a worn-out garbage disposal.
 Although this appliance should provide you with several years of reliable chopping, there will come a time when you need to replace it.
-If it doesn’t seem to have any more energy to do its job, it may be best to retire your disposal and install a new model.
+If it doesn’t seem to have any more energy to do its job, it may be best to retire your garbage disposal.
+Lucky for you, garbage disposal installation is only a phone call away.

 A plumber can help you select the best garbage disposal for your family.
 You may not know this, but disposals come in a variety of sizes.
 If you live alone, a small 1/3-1/2 horsepower model may be the right size.
 However, a family of four should consider upgrading to a model that has a 3/4-1 horsepower motor.

-Tips to Prevent a Situation Where Your Garbage Disposal Just Hums
+To Prevent a Situation Where Your Garbage Disposal Just Hums, Keep These Items Out Of The Sink

 Once you solve your disposal dilemma, you probably want to know how to avoid another situation in the future.
 The number one way you can keep your garbage disposal happy is by watching what you put down the drain.
 Remember to keep these items out:

-- Fat and grease: Remember that fat and water don’t mix.
+Remember that oil and water don’t mix.
 Any oil you put down the drain enters the sewer system.
-Not only can it clog your disposal, but grease can also cause sewer pipe blockages.
+Not only can it clog your disposal, making it hum, but grease can also cause sewer pipe blockages.

-- Bones and Fruit Pits: These items are too hard for your disposal to handle.
+These items are too hard for your disposal to handle.
 And if you do put them down the sink, they may shoot back out and strike you in the face.
 It’s not worth the risk.
+On top of the garbage disposal just hums issue.

 Let a Plumber Repair Your Garbage Disposal

-While you may be able to remedy a small problem with your garbage disposal, you need to leave the bigger issues to the pros.
+While you may fix a small problem with your garbage disposal, you need to leave the bigger issues to the pros.
 The plumbers at Morningside Plumbing know how to install, repair, and maintain all types of garbage disposals.
-If your disposal hums, smells, or just stops working, we can help.
-There’s no reason to try to unclog your kitchen sink alone.
+If your garbage disposal just hums, smells, or just stops working, we can help.
+There is no reason to try to unclog your kitchen sink alone.

+Whether you need to repair or replace your disposal, our plumbers can help.
 Here at Morningside Plumbing, we understand the importance of excellent customer service.
 When you schedule a plumbing repair, we’ll arrive on time and ready to get to work.
 No matter if your problem is big or small, we’ll go above and beyond to fix it promptly.
-Click or call 404-445-6139 if your garbage disposal just hums, and you need us to figure out why.
+Click or call (404) 984 2090 if your garbage disposal just hums, and you need us to figure out why.
+We are the garbage disposal repair and replacement experts.